-- 10.5.8 Wearing or using more than one firearm during a course of fire. - 10.5.9 Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets. - 10.5.10 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading except where specifically permitted (see Rules 8.1.2.5, 8.3.7.1 and 8.7.1). - 10.5.11 Failure to keep the finger outside the trigger guard during movement in accordance with Rule 8.5.1. - 10.5.12 Having a loaded and holstered handgun, in any of the following conditions: - 10.5.12.1 A single action self-loading pistol with the chamber loaded and the safety not applied. - 10.5.12.2 A double action or selective action pistol with the hammer cocked and the safety not applied. - 10.5.12.3 A revolver with the hammer cocked. - 10.5.13 Handling live or dummy ammunition in a Safety Area, contrary to Rule 2.4.4. - 10.5.13.1 The word "handling" does not preclude competitors from entering a Safety Area with ammunition in magazines or speed loaders on their belt, in their pockets or in their range bag, provided the competitor does not physically remove the loaded magazines or loaded speed loaders from their retaining or storage device while within the Safety Area. - 10.5.14 Having a loaded firearm other than when specifically authorized by a Range Officer. - 10.5.15 Retrieving a dropped firearm.
-Dropped firearms must always be retrieved by a Range Officer who will, after checking and/or clearing the firearm, place it directly into the competitor's gun case, gun bag or holster.
+- 10.5.8 Using more than one firearm during a course of fire. - Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets. - 10.5.10 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading.
+A competitor will be exempt from this rule when operating the trigger to dry fire or to release the action and/or drop the hammer while making ready prior to the Start Signal.
+In the event that the gun discharges during this operation Rule 10.4.3 will still apply. - 10.5.11 Failure to keep the finger outside the trigger guard during movement in accordance with Rule 8.5.1. - 10.5.12 Not applicable. - 10.5.13 Handling live or dummy ammunition in a Safety Area, contrary to Rule 2.4.4. - 10.5.13.1 The word "handling" does not preclude competitors from entering a Safety Area with live or dummy ammunition in their pockets, on their belt or in their range bag, provided the competitor does not physically remove the loose or packaged ammunition from their belt, pockets or range bag while within the Safety Area. - 10.5.14 Having a loaded firearm other than when specifically authorized by a Range Officer. - 10.5.15 Retrieving a dropped firearm.
+Dropped firearms must always be retrieved by a Range Officer who will, after checking and/or clearing the firearm, return it to the competitor in a safe condition.
 Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction.
 However, a competitor who retrieves a dropped firearm will receive a disqualification. - 10.5.16 Using prohibited and/or unsafe ammunition (see Rules 5.5.4, 5.5.5 and 5.5.6), and/or using a prohibited firearm (see Rules 5.1.10 and 5.1.11).